If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Text

-The game contains all of its subtitles in .sp files (in the /strip/ folder in assets1.pk3), which are plaintext and can be viewed in Notepad.
+The game contains all of its subtitles in .sp files (in the /strip/ folder in assets1.pk3 and assets2.pk3), which are plaintext and can be viewed in any text-editing application.
 Several lines from here appear to be alternate, unused takes of existing lines, or reveal clues as to previous stages of a mission's development.
 All of these reference sound files that don't exist.
-Every single line in the game has subtitles, but the options menu only allows for subtitles in cinematics, making effectively 90% of the subtitle text go unused in the PC version without console commands.
-They can be re-enabled with the console command "g_subtitles 1", the Xbox version allows these subtitles to be enabled in the menu.
+Every single line in the game has subtitles, but the Options menu only allows for subtitles in cinematics, making effectively 90% of the subtitle text go unused in the PC version without console commands.
+They can be re-enabled with the console command "g_subtitles 1"; the Xbox and GameCube versions allow enabling these subtitles in the menu.

 Hmmm...